saltyorg/docs/docs/community/guides/cloudbox.md

     ``` { .shell }

-      sb install preinstall`
+      sb install preinstall

     ```
+- Modify the `/srv/git/saltbox/backup_config.yml` to include the path to your Backup directory in the `rclone` entry.<br />
+The default settings for Cloudbox is as follows: <br />
+` destination: google:/Backups/Cloubox`

-- switch to the newly created user specified in your configuration. <br />
+- Switch to the newly created user specified in your configuration. <br />

     ``` { .shell }